10 Texas Roadhouse Healthy Options for Athletes

 #9 Baked Potato or Sweet Potato

-The baked potatoes and sweet potatoes are both high-carbohydrate, healthy side options at Texas Roadhouse.
 In addition to carbohydrates, baked potatoes provide fiber, potassium, Vitamin C, along with other vitamins and minerals.
 Sweet potatoes contain fiber, Vitamin A, and antioxidants, making them a healthy choice for athletes.

 Athletes should request the toppings for both the baked potatoes and sweet potatoes be served on the side so they can control the amount added.
-In addition, they can consider using Texas Red Chili as a potato topping to increase the protein content of the side item.

 #10 Vegetable and Fruit Sides

 Texas Roadhouse offers a variety of vegetable and fruit side items that can make a healthy addition to an athlete’s meal.
-When ordering the vegetables, athletes should ask for the lemon pepper butter to be omitted or served on the side.

-Healthy Side Options at Texas Roadhouse Include:
+Healthy side options at Texas Roadhouse Include:

 • Fresh vegetables